Motherhood

 Today, I’m just not winning

-Today, I hit that familiar wall — the one where no matter how hard I tried, it just doesn’t seem like enough.
-I tried to respond with the right words, keep the peace, hold it all together, and meet every… Continue reading
+Today, I hit that familiar wall.
+The one where no matter how hard I tried, it just doesn’t seem like enough.
+I tried to respond with the right words, keep the peace, hold it all together, and meet every need.… Continue reading

 -